 Let’s trackback a little to see why this is an issue.

 Earlier on I said you need two things to start a blog: a domain name/URL and the software for running a blog.

-If you choose one of the free blogging options you use something called a sub-domain.
+If you choose one of the free blogging options they put your blog on something called a subdomain.
 This means your web address looks like this:

 If Google finds two pages/sites containing exactly the same content, it typically gives preference to the older page/site.

 The good news – there’s a way around it.

 You must ‘tell’ the search engines the content has moved.

 You don’t do this by firing off an email (that would be nice, though).